ral-facilities/datagateway-api/README.md

 The main entry point is in `/src/main.py`.
 This is where each endpoint route is defined and its related class imported e.g.
  `api.add_resource(DatafilesWithID, "/datafiles/<int:id>")`
-Debugging may also be turned on or off with, `app.run(debug=True)` and `app.run()` respectively.
-When debugging is enabled the api will restart every time code changes are detected.

 #### Endpoints: